Appeals Court Rejects Trump Challenge of Pennsylvania Race

 Trump’s lawyers vowed to appeal to the Supreme Court despite the judges' assessment that the “campaign’s claims have no merit.”

 “Free, fair elections are the lifeblood of our democracy.
 Charges of unfairness are serious.
 But calling an election unfair does not make it so.
 Charges require specific allegations and then proof.
-We have neither here,” 3rd Circuit Judge Stephanos Bibas wrote for the three-judge panel.
+We have neither here,” 3rd Circuit Judge Stephanos Bibas, a Trump appointee, wrote for the three-judge panel, all appointed by Republican presidents.

 Health